Girls Scouts Horsemanship Clinics

 - All riders for must be at least 9 years old.

 - Minimum attendance is at least 6, maximum is 30.
-Groups over 10 will be split into two groups, groups over 20 will be split into three groups and may need more time.
+Groups over 8 will be split into two groups, groups over 16 will be split into three groups and will need more time.

 - Helmets are provided for all riders, though participants may bring their own ASTM/SEI approved riding helmets.
 Our staff will check and approve helmet before riding.

-- There is a 20% deposit to hold your clinic day and time.
-Multiple day clinics will need to provide a $200 deposit.
+- There is a $150 deposit to hold your clinic day and time.
 The deposit must be paid upon receipt of the emailed agreement.
 It is non-refundable if canceled less than two weeks before event.

 We have curriculums for the following all Girl Scout age levels.